 Detlef enjoyed a successful 16-year career in the NBA from 1985-2001 with Dallas, Indiana, Seattle and Portland.
 Following the 1992-93 season, Schrempf was traded from Indiana to the Seattle SuperSonics and he ranked second in the NBA in three-point accuracy for the 1994-95 season with a 51.4 field goal percentage.
 On a Sonics team that featured Gary Payton, Shawn Kemp, Sam Perkins, and Hersey Hawkins, Schrempf reached the NBA Finals in 1996, where they lost to Michael Jordan’s Chicago Bulls in six games.

 He was selected to three NBA All-Star teams and won two consecutive NBA Sixth Man Awards in 1991 and 1992.
 He also competed in the 1988 Olympics for West Germany and in 1992 for Germany.
 In 2012 Detlef received the 77th Annual Sports Star of the Year Paul Allen Award.

 TOM SNEVA – Auto Racing

-A Spokane native and Lewis & Clark high and Eastern Washington University grad, in 1977 Tom Sneva became the first driver to qualify for the Indianapolis 500 at a speed of more than 200 mph, turning a one-lap record of 200.535 mph.
-And, in 1984 he became the first drive to qualify for the Indy 500 over 210 mph.
+A Spokane native and Lewis & Clark High and Eastern Washington University grad, in 1977 Tom Sneva became the first driver to qualify for the Indianapolis 500 at a speed of more than 200 mph, turning a one-lap record of 200.535 mph.
+In 1984, he became the first driver to qualify for the Indy 500 over 210 mph.

 Sneva’s second-place finish in 1980 is notable as it is one of only two occasions of such a finish by a driver starting last.
 Tom showed his versatility by competing in eight NASCAR Winston Cup events in his career from 1977-1987 and he also won two consecutive USAC National Championships for Indy cars in 1977 and 1978.